Frank Brickowski

-Francis Anthony Brickowski (born August 14, 1959) is an American former professional basketball player, formerly in the National Basketball Association (NBA).
+Francis Anthony Brickowski (born August 14, 1959) is an American former professional basketball player, who started his career playing 3 seasons overseas before playing 13 seasons in the National Basketball Association (NBA).

 College and overseas career

 Born in Bayville, New York, Brickowski played college basketball for four years as a power forward/center for Penn State.
 He won the John Lawther Award in 1980 as Penn State's MVP.

 Brickowski was then selected with the 11th pick of the third round of the 1981 NBA draft by the New York Knicks.
 The Knicks considered him not quite ready for the NBA, so he began his professional basketball career in Italy.
 After a year in Italy, he played for another year in France, and the Knicks relinquished their draft rights after the 1982–83 NBA season.
 Brickowski then played another season overseas for Maccabi Tel Aviv in Israel.

 NBA career

 Seattle SuperSonics

 Brickowski signed with the Seattle SuperSonics for the 1984–85 season on September 23, 1984, arriving in the league three years after being drafted.
 He played in Seattle two seasons.